FranciscoZacarias/fz_ui/README.md

 ### BUGS

 - [ ] Camera is janky, especially when pressing like 2, 3 or more keys at once
-- [ ] We have to properly figure out text rendering.
-Worldspace is not aligned and text overall is blurry
+- [x] Screenspace text rendering appears on a base line, is scaled by pixel height and position from the quad center
+- [ ] Worldspace  text rendering appears on a base line, is scaled by pixel height and position from the quad center

 ## Game